equals9-com/eq9-token-contracts/README.md

 ### CENT-1

 Doing the timelocks to fix this issue.
+Timelcoks are described in the end of this document.

 ### EXT-1

 Since we might redeploy it, this stops being an issue.

 ### GAS-1

 Fixed by shortening require messages in the ERC20 implementation.